Mission E4 currently has more than 3000 children in school in Haiti and Albania

-I am a boy in 2nd Grade at the Lacul school.
-I was born on March 16, 2009.
+I am a girl in kindergarten at the L’Acul school.
+I was born on December 11, 2014.

-I am a boy in kindergarten at the Lafferonnay school in the village where I live.
-I was born on June 16, 2011.
+I am a boy in preschool at the Fauche school.
+I was born on September 2, 2014.

-I am a boy in 6th Grade at the Fauche school.
-I was born on May 21, 2004.
+I am a boy in kindergarten at the Lafferonay school.
+I was born on April 4, 2014.

 I am a boy in kindergarten at the Lacul school in the village where I live.
 I was born on September 10, 2009.

-I am a girl in kindergarten at the Leogane school.
-I was born on August 16, 2013.
+I am a girl in preschool at the Fauche school.
+I was born on December 12, 2012.

-I am a boy in sixth grade at the Leogane school.
-I was born on December 18, 2006.
+I am a boy in preschool at the Fauche school.
+I was born on September 9, 2015.

-I am a girl in preschool at the Leogane school.
-I was born on February 4, 2014.
+I am a boy in preschool at the Leogane school.
+I was born on April 17, 2014.